We can proudly present a list of the best bookshelf speakers in 2018 for every pocket.

 Elac Debut B5 is a brand new vision in which Andrew Jones designed speaker units, crossovers and the box itself

-Elac Debut B5 is brand new vision in which Jones designed speaker units, crossovers and the box.
-Speakers are designed in California in a brand new environment that Jones equipped according to their own wishes and needs, and to reduce costs production is entrusted to partners in China.
-That allowed him to in other more important places goes with somewhat better parts and better and more expensive solutions.
-Spheroidal horn tweeter unit is made of silk and the diameter is 2.5 cm, and it has pretty much deep-seated drive.
-Such a procedure allows a relatively simple construction to direct the sound waves in the optimum manner, while also avoiding the refraction of the box.
-Bas and mid-range are covered by 13 cm diameter unit made of aramid fibers for which the constructor quotes clear advantages in the strength-mass relation and damping ability in relation to possible alternations to the units created of treated paper or polypropylene.
+Elac Debut B5 is a brand new vision in which Jones designed speaker units, crossovers, and the box.
+Speakers are designed in California in a brand new environment that Jones equipped according to their wishes and needs, and to reduce costs production is entrusted to partners in China.
+That allowed him to in other more important places go with somewhat better parts and better and more expensive solutions.
+The spheroidal horn tweeter unit is made of silk and the diameter is 2.5 cm, and it has pretty much deep-seated drive.
+Such a procedure allows a relatively simple construction to direct the sound waves in an optimum manner, while also avoiding the refraction of the box.
+Bas and mid-range are covered by a 13 cm diameter unit made of aramid fibers for which the constructor quotes clear advantages in the strength-mass relation and damping ability concerning possible alternations to the units created of treated paper or polypropylene.

-The company believes that the unit is very flexible related to the rest of the structure and additionally owns clearly heard benefits in width spectrum and good impulsive reaction thanks to a particularly powerful magnet.
+The company believes that the unit is very flexible related to the rest of the structure and additionally owns heard benefits in width spectrum and good impulsive reaction thanks to a, particularly powerful magnet.
 The crossover is made of seven elements and cutting frequency of 3,000 Hz.
-Parts of the crossover are indeed very high quality for this class of loudspeakers as well as a pair of metal connectors with which the connection of the speaker cables were easy and without any greater need for a powerful twist to make a solid contact.
+Parts of the crossover are indeed very high quality for this class of loudspeakers as well as a pair of metal connectors with which the connection of the speaker cables was easy and without any greater need for a powerful twist to make solid contact.

 Hearing test and conclusion

-The last few constructions which are signed by Andrew Jones and who I had occasion to hear were very good.
+The last few constructions which are signed by Andrew Jones and which I heard were very good.
 Preparations for listening included placing the speakers on the stands and after a few minutes of listening removing the grills that are closed the sound picture and made the sound construction slightly unconnected.
-At that point things came to place.
-I started really considerably (Charlie Haden, “Private Tapes “) at low volume and in turn got a pretty full sound with formed spatiality, which is had only a little less dynamics.
+At that point, things came to place.
+I started considerably (Charlie Haden, “Private Tapes “) at low volume and in turn got a pretty full sound with formed spatiality, which had only a little fewer dynamics.
 With a volume turned up sound got needed dynamics and solid contours and painted a good space in width and excellent depth perspective.
-At that point my expectations grew up and tried with a small movements in space draw even more from the speakers.
-The best results were achieved with a little twisted speakers according to the listening place about two feet away from the walls and with a slightly lower position of the head.
+At that point, my expectations grew up and tried with a small movement in space to draw even more from the speakers.
+The best results were achieved with little twisted speakers according to the listening place about two feet away from the walls and with a slightly lower position of the head.
 Then almost all the parameters we can expect from the speakers in this class have come to the right balance.
 Listening to extraordinary record(The Band / “Music From the Big Pink”, Original Master Recordings) it has been added a fine alignment of wire and over-precision in instrument volume projection.
-Loud listening did not cause a stress in the construction, but somewhat hurt definition and focus of the bass areas which was slightly dampen medium microdynamics.
-Classical music of the string quartet discovers a little bit retired upper treble area but added a lot of space and very natural timbre.
+Loud listening did not cause stress in the construction, but somewhat hurt definition and focus of the bass areas which slightly dampened medium microdynamics.
+Classical music of the string quartet discovers a little bit of retired upper treble area but added a lot of space and very natural timbre.
 Compared to the Elac Debut 5 price we almost had no objections.